daler/pybedtools/docs/source/tutorial.rst

 Then set up a :class:`bedtool` instance using a `BED format`_ file.
 This can be a file that you already have, or one of the example files as shown below.
-Currently, only BED format files are supported -- see :ref:`Limitations` for more info on this.
+Some methods currently only work for BED files -- see :ref:`Limitations` for more info on this.

 For this tutorial, we'll use some example files that come with